YOU DON'T HAVE

 The Work Process

-People who responded positively were then invited to a nearby studio for individual sessions, during which each person sat alone in a dark space facing a camera with a single instruction in line with the project's name: 'You Don't Have to Do a Thing.'
+I invited the ones who agreed to a nearby studio for individual sessions.
+In these sessions, each person sat alone in a dark space facing a camera with a single instruction in line with the project's name: 'You Don't Have to Do a Thing.'
 They were only asked to sit in the chair for a few minutes and listen to an audio track.
 They were then filmed as recordings of traditional Christian, Muslim, and Jewish prayers played in the background, while I refrained from any interference.
 Afterward, I conducted a brief interview with each participant to learn about their background and gain their approval for participation.

 14 different participants, 1:50 minuets